nycu-sslab/Hopscotch/README.md

 # Hopscotch-JS

-Hopscotch-JS is used for the thesis, "[Offworker: An Offloading Framework for Parallel Web Applications](https://etd.lib.nctu.edu.tw/cgi-bin/gs32/tugsweb.cgi?o=dnctucdr&s=id=%22GT0708560050%22.&switchlang=en)," authored by Liu, An-Chi and You, Yi-Ping.
+Hopscotch-JS is used for the paper, "[Offworker: An Offloading Framework for ParallelWeb Applications](#citation)," authored by An-Chi Liu and Yi-Ping You.

 Hopscotch-JS is a manually ported JavaScript version of the [Hopscotch micro benchmark suite](https://github.com/alifahmed/hopscotch).